Red Flags in Relationshipss

 Furthermore, you may have a hard time spotting red flags in relationships because of your own personal history.
 Sometimes, our past experiences can distort our natural sense of what’s good for us and what’s not, which is a problem that working with a good counselor or a qualified life coach can help you resolve.
 By learning to trust your own instincts and recognize red flags, you can choose healthy relationships that add joy and love to your life.

-Tune into this episode to hear actionable advice for noticing relationship red flags, and navigating them when they do arise.
+This article will give you some actionable advice for noticing relationship red flags, and navigating them when they do arise.
+I’ve also recorded an episode of the Love, Happiness and Success podcast on this topic.
 My guest is Dr. Paige M., a couples counselor and individual therapist on the team at Growing Self.
 Dr. Paige is sharing some insightful tips that can save you a lot of stress and heartache — you don’t want to miss this one.
+You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

 Red flags are usually pretty subtle at first.
 If you’re getting involved with someone who’s dishonest, or disrespectful, or God forbid abusive, they will likely be on their best behavior when you’re just getting to know them.
 It’s only when you’re “in deep,” emotionally and practically, that they’ll feel secure enough to let the more obviously problematic behaviors show.